S E A R C H D V D B e a v e r

 We have healthy linear PCM tracks for both stereo and mono.
 Sounds clean and clear.
 There are no effects to speak of but the Cat Stevens songs - "Where Do the Children Play?", "On the Road to Find Out", "Don't Be Shy" etc.- that fill the film sound impressively crisp.
 There are optional English subtitles and my Momitsu has identified it as being a region 'A'-locked Blu-ray disc.

 Included as a supplements is an audio commentary, recorded by the Criterion Collection in 2011, featuring Nick Dawson, author of Being Hal Ashby: Life of a Hollywood Rebel and Harold and Maude producer Chares B. Mulvehill covering many aspects of the production and Ashby the man.
 We get two illustrated audio excerpts from the 70's American Film Institute seminars - one from Hal Ashby running 13-minutes, sharing his thoughts about Harold and Maude and the second, from 1979, has Colin Higgins and the screenwriter speaks of recollections of the writing and making of Harold and Maude.
 There is also a 2011 11-minute interview with acclaimed singer-songwriter Yusuf Islam (formerly Cat Stevens) who discusses the landmark soundtrack for Harold and Maude.
+The package has a liner notes booklet featuring a new essay by film critic Matt Zoller Seitz; a 1971 New York Times profile of star Ruth Gordon; and two excerpted interviews, one from 1997 with star Bud Cort and cinematographer John Alonzo and one from 2001 with executive producer Mildred Lewis.

 May 2nd, 2012